 But Eureka! knew they could go one step further.
 Up until now, the sensory guide was only available via leaflet or PDF download, which made it tricky to amend.
 To ensure they were always providing the most up-to-date information, they wanted to develop an editable and easy-to-use online version.
 Cue Team Cheese.

 Our goal was to introduce accessibility in user interface design to create a highly responsive and easy-to-update microsite.
 It needed information, images, videos and sounds to help visitors with sensory conditions prepare for their visit.
 It had to be straightforward, emotionally intelligent and accessible for teachers, group leaders and children with sensory conditions and their parents.

 One of Eureka’s main challenges with the sensory guide was its limited format – it was time-consuming and difficult to update, which meant they couldn’t always provide guests with the most recent information.

 To combat this, we wanted to give as much control as possible to the Eureka! team – we developed the guide in WordPress and made copy, images and videos editable.

 It was important for the guide to be accessible on-the-go – so, taking a mobile-first approach, we developed a highly responsive website that was available and readable across all devices.

 Design and content

 A sensory guide shouldn’t be busy with bucket loads of content – at the same time, it has to be thorough enough to give people an accurate picture of what to expect during their visit.

 Our team carried out in-depth research into pain points for users with sensory conditions and worked closely with the Eureka! team to fully understand what information their guests valued most.
-We then used this research to create an accessibility guide for digital designers.
+We then turned this information into a UX accessibility checklist and created accessibility design guidelines.